EB-DS/AIML-505-Generative-AI/README.md

 ## Acknowledgments

-The Microsoft corporate documents included in this repository are publicly available publications and are provided solely for educational purposes.
+The Microsoft corporate documents referenced or included in this repository are publicly available publications used solely for educational purposes.

 Microsoft and related trademarks are the property of Microsoft Corporation.
 All other trademarks, copyrights, and intellectual property remain the property of their respective owners.

+The inclusion of publicly available corporate materials does not imply endorsement of this course or repository by Microsoft Corporation.